Best TV series to watch on Netflix right now (September 2020)

 Paying homage to a 1980s Spielberg inspired world of walkie-talkies and Chopper bikes, the Duffer brothers’ Stranger Things is one of the biggest hits ever to be created by Netflix.
 A supernatural adventure filled with intrigue and horror, it tells the story of a group of four friends in Hawkins, Indiana that befriend a telekinetic super-girl and try to unpick a complicated and strange series of phenomena.

-Starring Winona Ryder, David Harbour, Millie Bobby Brown and many more, this is unmissably good telly.
+Starring Winona Ryder, David Harbour, Millie Bobby Brown and many more, this is unmissable telly.

 As the seasons pass, the tension ramps up and more characters and mysteries are intertwined in this fantastically watchable tale.
 Oh, and and it has a completely unmissable soundtrack too.
 The “exhilarating and devastating” third season was the latest to drop – and season four is expected next year…